BTS fans match $1million donation by BTS to the #BlackLivesMatter movement | NME

 The organisers gave fans several charities and funds to donate to, including the NAACP Legal Defense and Educational Fund, The National Bailout Collective, Black Aids Institute and Black LGBTQIA+ Migrant Project to name a few.

 In just 24 hours, One In An Army claim that they hit $1million from over 34,000 donators.
-That number is still rising, with $1.05million raised at the time of writing (from over 36,000 donators).
+That number is still rising, with $1.05million raised at the time of writing (from over 36,000 donors).

 “We added a goal tracker to our donation page and our website purely to keep ARMY updated on the total amount raised.
 We’ve run big projects before, but the amount of support for this project is overwhelming,” a spokesperson for One In An Army said in a press statement.